projectara/greybus-spec/source/module_info.rst

     2         type            1       0x04        Type of the descriptor (CPort)
     3         (pad)           1       0           Reserved (pad to 4 byte boundary)
-    4         interface       1       ID          Interface ID this CPort is associated with 5         id              2       ID          Id (destination address) of the CPort 7         protocol        1       Number      protocol is defined in Table :num:`table-cport-protocol`
+    4         interface       1       ID          Interface ID this CPort is associated with 5         id              2       ID          ID (destination address) of the CPort 7         protocol        1       Number      protocol is defined in Table :num:`table-cport-protocol`
     ========  ==============  ======  ==========  ===========================